 Lapel microphones are small options that you can simply clip to your shirt.
 You also have the choice of an external microphone that attached to your phone or tripod.

 Once you know your viewers can hear you, you’ll need to make sure they can see you too.
 Proper lighting is an essential tool in any live streamer’s toolkit.
 The Aputure AL-M9 is an ideal way to make sure your viewers can see every expression on your face.
 Consider a phone gimbal stabilizer with object-tracking too to make sure your livestreams are smooth and correctly composed.

 How to Livestream on Twitch with a Phone

 Twitch has a reputation as one of the biggest names in livestreaming.
-Though most popular with video gamers across all gaming systems, Twitch has a number of livestream categories that can be broadcast from mobile phones.
+Though most popular with video gamers across all gaming systems, Twitch has several livestream categories that can be broadcast from mobile phones.

 Currently, Twitch supports mobile broadcasting in these categories:

 - Talk Shows – Just as the name implies this is a group discussion on any topic